The Dispute Resolution Review: India

 Akin to the Arbitration Rules 2006, the judges of the Salem bench also recommended the adoption of the Civil Procedure Mediation Rules 2006.
 These Rules govern almost the whole of the mediation process starting from the procedure for appointment of the mediator by both the parties from a panel of mediators that has already been formed for this purpose by the district courts.
 The qualifications and disqualifications for the panel, the venue of the mediation, the removal of a mediator from the panel, mediators' impartiality and independence, the procedures during the mediation itself, confidentiality, privacy, the settlement agreement and many other aspects are governed by these Rules.

-It is pertinent to note also the popularity of court-annexed mediation whereby mediation centres have been set up by various High Courts including in Delhi, Madras and Bangalore.
+It is pertinent to note also the popularity of court-annexed mediation whereby mediation centres have been set up by various High Courts including in Delhi, Madras, Gujarat, Calcutta, Kerala, Allahabad and Karnataka.

-In July 2019, India signed the United Nations Convention on International Settlement Agreements Resulting from Mediation, by which India has formally recognised enforceable settlement agreements arising out of mediation in international commercial disputes.84 Recently, the Supreme Court has constituted a special committee comprising of subject-matter experts to draft legislation to give legal sanctity to disputes settled through mediation.
+In July 2019, India signed the United Nations Convention on International Settlement Agreements Resulting from Mediation, by which India has formally recognised enforceable settlement agreements arising out of mediation in international commercial disputes.86 The Supreme Court has constituted a special committee comprising of subject-matter experts to draft legislation to give legal sanctity to disputes settled through mediation.
+Recently, the Department of Legal Affairs has released the draft Mediation Bill, 2021 and invited comments from stakeholders.

 Under the Consumer Protection Act, 2019, the District Commission, at the first hearing or at any later stage, if satisfied that there exists an element of a settlement, may direct the parties to have their dispute settled by mediation.
 The Act prescribes a time limit of 30 days for the completion of mediation.